planetscale/docs/content/faq/six.md

 ---
 question: What are the advantages of a relational database and a key-value database?
-How does PlanetScale Database-as-a-Service compare?
+How does PlanetScale Cloud Database compare?
 order: 6
 ---